Trak4/Trak4_Public/README.md

 - Click your username in the top right
  - Your API key will appear in the account settings panel.

-## Notes
+## Reminders

-- Reminder - The API key is rather lengthy.
+- The API key is rather lengthy.
 Make sure to copy the entire key!
-- Reminder - Now is a good time to read about API rate limits.
+- Now is a good time to read about API rate limits.

 # 2. API Request - Validate API Key